3 ball pythons found in Levittown; officers suspect abandonment

 They said it was pretty clear - this wasn't a garden snake.

-"I just grabbed the trash can and I had a poke in my hand and I had it like that and it went right into the trash can.
+"I just grabbed the trash can and I had a poke in my hand...and it went right into the trash can.
 It was no big deal," said Reardon.

 Middletown Township Animal Control Officer Cheyenne Keen got the call.